pulsely/uptimechecker/README.md

 ## Running the Uptime Checker

-You can run Uptime Checker directly with a Python virtual environment, or with Docker
+You can run Uptime Checker directly with a Python virtual environment, or with Docker.

 ### Running with Python Virtual Environment